neoxr/neoxr-bot/README.md

 $ git clone https://github.com/neoxr/neoxr-bot
 ```

-And then go into the folder put the session.json in same folder and type this on your console.
+And then type this on your console.
 ```
 $ npm i
 $ node . <session_name>